Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 3. **Branch Navigation**

-   To create branches under an overarching subgroup, folders can be created by naming the branch using "%subgroup%/%purpose%" e.g.  "fix/particle_physics" would create a "particle_physics" branch under a "fix" folder.
-All branches in the repo are shown in GitKraken under "REMOTE" on the lefthand toolbar.
-To pull a branch to your computer double click on it and it should now also appear under "LOCAL".
+   To create branches under an overarching subgroup, folders can be created by naming the branch using *%subgroup%/%purpose%* e.g.  *fix/particle_physics* would create a *particle_physics* branch under a *fix* folder.
+All branches in the repo are shown in GitKraken under *REMOTE* on the lefthand toolbar.
+To pull a branch to your computer double click on it and it should now also appear under *LOCAL*.

  ![alt: local-remote-branches](images/other_branches_3_local_remote.png)

-   In order to stay on task you should ideally only pull branches that you're working on to your "LOCAL".
-You can also freely delete branches from your "LOCAL" and this won't affect any "REMOTE" branches but will help keep your number of working branches a bit cleaner.
+   In order to stay on task you should ideally only pull branches that you're working on to your *LOCAL*.
+You can also freely delete local branches and this won't affect any *REMOTE* branches but will help keep your number of working branches a bit cleaner.

    For each branch GitKraken will automatically tell you if you're behind remote (have commits to pull) or ahead (have commits to push).
-In the example above, the local "fix/particle_physics" branch is 1 commit ahead of remote whilst "bugs/plotly" is 3 commits behind.
+In the example above, the local *fix/particle_physics* branch is 1 commit ahead of remote whilst *bugs/plotly* is 3 commits behind.
 GitKraken also shows the position of the local and remote branches on the DAG, with the repo owner's GitHub avatar for remote and a computer icon for the local branch.

 4. **Switching Branches**